Course Number | Time | Location |

 Textbook

-Primary text: Aron, A., Aron, E., & Coups, E. J. (2012).
+Primary text: Aron, A., Coups, E. J., & Aron, E. N. (2013).
 Statistics for psychology.
-(5th ed.)
-Upper Saddle River, NJ: Pearson/Prentice-Hall.
-ISBN 0136010571.
+(6th ed.)
+Boston: Pearson.
+ISBN 0205258158

-We will be using the same textbook that has been used in previous years, which I believe provides a strong theoretical background.
+We will be using a textbook that has been used in previous years, which I believe provides a strong theoretical background.
 I will provide explicit links between class and the textbook.
 However, the textbook does not use Jamovi, and as such we will diverge from it in some ways.
 The most recent version of the textbook is the seventh edition (Aron, Coups, Aron, & Cooley; ISBN-13 9780137994496).
 However, I am comfortable with you using any recent edition.
 Do not buy the workbook (unless you’d like to practice with it); that is not what you need.
 Do consider searching for used/online copies.
-This need not be an expensive purchase (especially if you buy the 5th edition), and if it appears to be such please check with me.
+This need not be an expensive purchase (especially if you buy the 6th or even 5th edition), and if it appears to be such please check with me.
 (If you cannot afford the textbook, and need a physical copy, you may also fill out this form to be loaned a textbook from the SM&C division.)

 You should complete each reading in preparation for class, as listed below on the schedule.